pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 Behavior in a nutshell
 - Prefers matches: if an unbound downstream parameter matches an upstream output name, no rename.
-- Otherwise renames the first non‑bound downstream parameter (renaming bound collisions out of the way automatically).
+- Otherwise renames the first non‑bound downstream parameter; if only bound parameters match, a `ValueError` prompts you to rename things manually.
 - Works with multi‑output: match by name (or pre‑rename the downstream `PipeFunc`).
 - No `mapspec` changes.
 For batches, either vectorize over the batch dimension or declare `mapspec` on the functions themselves.
 - Plain callables auto‑wrap as `PipeFunc` with `output_name=f.__name__`.